atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 '•
-acquaintance as these, if people had but fonfo to conduct themselves in a proper 'T ili manner. — I never was fo lucky, "
+acquaintance as these, if people had but fonfo to conduct themselves in a proper 'T ili manner. --I never was fo lucky, "
 I i! j: continued she, as to be thrown into
 I - i;.
 LI ■ 4
 |; i istli; ‘, ' '